Responsive Menu

 • The Shadow Brokers

-• The hidden facilitators, intermediaries, and power brokers who operated behind the scenes, enabling exploitation under the cover of legitimacy and status.
+• They were the hidden facilitators, intermediaries, and power brokers who operated behind the scenes, enabling exploitation under the cover of legitimacy and status —people who used their government positions to enable and protect child trafficking schemes.

 • The Old Order — Westminster